repobee/repobee/docs/plugins.rst

 Plugins for ``repomate``
 ************************
-``repomate`` defines a fairly simple but powerful plugin system that allows programmers to hook into certain execution points.
+Repomate defines a fairly simple but powerful plugin system that allows programmers to hook into certain execution points.
 To read more about the details of these hooks (and how to write your own plugins), see the `repomate-plug docs`_.
 Currently, plugins can hook into the ``clone`` command